 His recent premieres include:

 “Gift“, a concert opener by the New York Philharmonic conducted by Long Yu (“A spectacular new piece…[it] sustains a concise, beautifully ordered narrative, yet is full of surprises.
 Long Yuʼs tightly focused direction matched Zhouʼs mastery of the colors of the orchestra, turning the performance into a triumph of musical universality as well as fine writing.”—Jon Sobel, Blogcritics).
-In 2022/23 season Gift will see performances from the London Philharmonic, Pittsburgh Symphony, and Baltimore Symphony, among others.
+Commissioned by the Shanghai Symphony as “my gift to fellow musicians,” said Zhou, Gift have been performed by the London Philharmonic, Pittsburgh Symphony, Minnesota Orchestra, Baltimore Symphony, Juilliard Orchestra, among others.

 Transcend,” a symphonic work commemorating the 150th anniversary of the Transcontinental Railroad’s completion commissioned by a consortium of 13 American orchestras including the Utah Symphony, the Omaha Symphony and Reno Philharmonic (“Works like…Mr. Zhou’s orchestral piece accomplish two important things: They remind us of how we got from there to here, and they refine that history by paying belated tribute to contributors who might otherwise be forgotten” —The Wall Street Journal).
-The San Francisco Symphony will perform the work in 2023 conducted by Earl Lee.
+The San Francisco Symphony under Earl Lee, and the New York Philharmonic under Long Yu performed the work in 2023 and 2024, respectively.

 Sinfonia for wind ensemble, commissioned by 13 leading university bands in the US, was selected as the 2022 Sousa-ABA-Ostwald Award winning composition, organized by the American Bandmasters Association and John Philip Sousa Foundation.
 Zhou become the first Asian-American winner in the award’s 66-year history.

-Cello Concerto “Flowing Sleeves” by the acclaimed soloist Jian Wang with the Hangzhou Philharmonic and Singapore Symphony (“The musical language was rich, opulent, luxurious, infinitely varied and, at times, profoundly beautiful…This was a lovely performance of what deserves to become a classic of the cello concerto repertory.” —Marc Rochester, the Straits Times, Singapore).
+Cello Concerto “Flowing Sleeves” by Deutsche Grammophon Artist Jian Wang with the Hangzhou Philharmonic and Singapore Symphony (“The musical language was rich, opulent, luxurious, infinitely varied and, at times, profoundly beautiful…This was a lovely performance of what deserves to become a classic of the cello concerto repertory.” —Marc Rochester, the Straits Times, Singapore).

 And “Trade Winds” by the Grammy-winning ensemble Chanticleer across Europe and the US.